 Besides supporting the priestly formation programs at Sacred Heart, the library serves the personal, pastoral and academic needs of registered patrons from the wider community.

 Internet access is available at several public access computers in the library itself, and there is wireless access throughout the building.
-An additional computer is equipped with a special scanning software and Braille embosser for the visually impaired.

 Leo Dehon Library is a full member of the Southeastern Wisconsin Information Technology Exchange (SWITCH) consortium which operates our online catalog and provides access to the library collections of seven other private colleges, universities and graduate schools in the Milwaukee area.
 SHSST patrons have access to nearly 1 million items from the consortium.
 Students can request SWITCH materials online and have them delivered directly to Sacred Heart.
 The library also provides inter-library loan from other libraries.